abinand/bgg-eda-popularity/README.md

 ## Summary

 Exploratory data analysis to discover whether popularity of a board game is correlated with it's complexity.

 The analysis shows that there is a slight positive correlation between Complexity and the Popularity (based on Ratings).
 More complex games tend to be rated higher and highly rated games are slightly more complex.

-## Data Soruces
+## Data Sources
 Data sourced from kaggle dataset [melissamonfared/board-games][data_source] which was sourced from [Board Game Geek][bgg_website]
 Data source was last updated in 2022